 As a full time work at home dad and full time Team Beachbody Coach, I need the energy, drive and determination to keep going day after day.
 I am currently working out in Beachbody On Demand or running six days a week.
-Click here to learn more about Beachbody On Demand.
+Click here to learn more about Beachbody On Demand plan options.

 To fuel my lifestyle and my training, I use Beachbody Performance products and drink Shakeology every day.
-Shakeology has transformed my life from somone suffering from CFIDS (chronic fatigue immune deficiency syndrome) to someone who has recovered completely and enjoys a level of health and fitness that is unparalelled.
+Shakeology has transformed my life from someone suffering from CFIDS (chronic fatigue immune deficiency syndrome) to someone who has recovered completely and enjoys a level of health and fitness that is unparalleled.
 If you have a question about Beachbody Performance, Shakeology, or have health, fitness and positive lifestyle questions, please contact me at firstname.lastname@example.org

-Prior to May 1985, I was super fit and super healthy, routinely running between 50 and 70 miles a week.
+Prior to May 1985, I was super fit and super healthy, routinely running between 50 to 70 miles a week.
 Between March 16th and May 5th 1985, I ran 34:32 for 10K, 57:46 for 10 miles, 53:20 for 15K, 27:38 for 5 miles and 16:26 for 5K.
 I was 34 years old.
-On May 17, 1985, at around 5:00 pm on a Friday night, I was driving home with my then five year old daughter and we hit a van broadside.
+On May 17, 1985, at around 5:00 PM on a Friday night, I was driving home with my then five year old daughter and we hit a van broadside.
 The van had been stopped in the left lane of a four lane road with its left blinker on and unexpectedly made a right turn out of the left lane directly in front of us.
 That accident, although we both survived, in an instant, ruined my health and changed my life.
 On Sunday, May 19th, I ran the Midland Run 15K (which I had run and eventually would run or try to run, 13 years in a row) and ran 53:03.

 Thinking that my health nightmare was finally over, I was devastated to find out over the next 20 years that my health was irreversibly ruined.
 Three doctors, two of whom were specialists and the last at the University of Pennsylvania hospital, confirmed a diagnosis of Chronic Fatigue Immune Deficiency Syndrome and a systemic yeast infection from the overuse of the prescribed antibiotics.
-The doctor who performed the surgery on my sinus also performed a Caldwell Luc procedure which "opened up my sinus" and permanently altered the sinus in such a way that I cannot blow that left nostril and I have had perhaps as many as a hundred sinus infections in that sinus since.
+The doctor who performed the surgery on my sinus also performed a Caldwell Luc procedure which "opened up my sinus" and permanently altered the sinus in such a way that I could not properly blow that left nostril and I have had perhaps as many as a hundred sinus infections in that sinus since.

 As for running, it came back at times, (in 1994, I ran the Philadelphia Independence Marathon again) but I would never know what to expect from my body which was constantly being battered by health issues.
 I basically lost all confidence in my running.
 My marriage also failed because my wife wanted me to be able to make more money, but I simply couldn't.
 I moved to Albuquerque because New Jersey was too damp and the climate here is much better for my yeast issues and to run.
-I also needed to get away from a racing scene that I once dominated and which had become a source of embarrassment.
+I also needed to get away from a racing scene that I once had success in and which had become a source of embarrassment.
 I began personal training in earnest, as well as coaching running at the high school and club level.
 At first, I ran well here, but the arrhythmias (high heart rates when I was running) that I developed, became much more frequent.
 In fact in my first race here, the Albuquerque's Finest Half Marathon, I had an arrhythmia at 5 miles walked to 6 miles, stopped for my heart rate to come down from over 200 and still ran 1:30:00.
 At the finish, I mentioned to a local doctor/runner that I had to walk because I had an arrhythmia and he scoffed, "If you had had an arrhythmia, you would be dead."
 Runners don't like to hear excuses or reasons and although I had a few very good races here, I began to avoid them.
 My challenge was for me to deal with, not complain about.